MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Calendar/Get-MgUserCalendarEvent.md

 Retrieve a list of events in a calendar.
 The calendar can be one for a user, or the default calendar of a Microsoft 365 group.
 The list of events contains single instance meetings and series masters.
-To get expanded event instances, you can get the calendar view, or get the instances of an event.
+To get expanded event instances, you can get the calendar view, or \nget the instances of an event.
-This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Get-MgBetaUserCalendarEvent](/powershell/module/Microsoft.Graph.Beta.Calendar/Get-MgBetaUserCalendarEvent?view=graph-powershell-beta)

 ## SYNTAX